filecoin-project/lotus/documentation/en/api-v1-unstable-methods.md

 ### GetActorEvents
-GetActorEvents returns all FVM and built-in Actor events that match the given filter.
+GetActorEvents returns all user-programmed and built-in actor events that match the given filter.
 This is a request/response API.
 Results available from this API may be limited by the MaxFilterResults and MaxFilterHeightRange configuration options and also the amount of historical data available in the node.

+This is an EXPERIMENTAL API and may be subject to change.

 Perms: read